PMP exam preparation strategy for above target score - Arnab Bhattacharjee

 Well yeah.
 So before I started with PMP preparation, it was to enhance my project management skills and to gain recognition as a certified professional in this field.

 I did consider PRINCE and some other certifications.
-But overall, when I consider PMP, being a globally recognized certification it was definitely the one matching with my industry requirement.
+But overall, when I consider PMP, being a globally recognized certification it was definitely the one matching with my industry requirements.
 So that’s the reason I went after PMP.

 Do you want my PMP launch course? ($27 value, get for free today)